monomax-io/website/content/_index.md

 ### <a href="https://luxuryescapes.com" target="_blank">Luxury Escapes</a>

-Rearchitected the purchase flow in a brittle internal React web application into a scalable and extendable solution handling &gt;AU$100 million of purchases yearly.
+Rearchitected the purchase flow in a brittle internal React web application into a scalable and extensible solution handling &gt;AU$100 million of purchases yearly.

 Using node.js microservices and React, extended a hotel-only travel business platform into an integrated flights & hotel bundling business.
 [Optimized a checkout process of a React application by 40%](/case-study/luxuryescapes), handling &gt;AU$300 million purchases yearly.